sfernana/FCCDIRAC/README.md

 This client is composed of a set of commands that allow you to manage your jobs as well as your data.

-ILCDIRAC client required your certificate in a specific format, you need to convert your GRID certificate from p12 format (as you exported it from your browser) to PEM format.
+ILCDIRAC client requires your certificate in a specific format, you need to convert your GRID certificate from p12 format (as you exported it from your browser) to PEM format.

 But don't worry, the client has already a tool for that :D (8th line of the bash script below).